Featured Image: The Everygirl

 Falling in love is fun and overwhelming.
 It is the stage of your relationship that may hold the sweetest and sexiest memories.
 However, the most important part of any relationship is the day to day moments that keep us together.

-Nurturing your relationship daily is what makes for a healthy, lasting bond.
+Daily nurturing your relationship is what makes for a healthy, lasting bond.
 Whether you are newly committed or have been married for years, there are simple practices you can incorporate into your relationship to help maintain the joy and pleasure of being together.
-Here are 10 practices you can do to improve the quality of your relationship.
+Here are ten practices you can do to improve the quality of your relationship.

 1. Listen to Your Partner

 According to the International Listening Association, more confident people listen better to others than more insecure people.
-Your good listening skills are a sign of confidence.
-Not only that but when you listen well to your partner you create an environment of mutual respect.
-Take the time to listen and communicate honestly with your partner.
+Your excellent listening skills are a sign of confidence.
+Not only that but when you listen well to your partner, you create an environment of mutual respect.
+Take the time to hear and communicate honestly with your partner.

 2. Make Time for Intimacy

 The difference in friendships and committed partnerships is physical intimacy.
-In order to have a healthy relationship, you must understand your partner’s needs when it comes to physical intimacy.
-This includes not only your sexual relationship but also other acts of intimate connection.
+To have a healthy relationship, you must understand your partner’s needs when it comes to physical intimacy.
+This practice includes not only your sexual contact but also other acts of intimate connection.